shubhanginigon/SoftwareArchitectureDesign_Work/Lab 3 - ORM, JPA, Hibernate and Spring/README.md

 it starts writing data into the file system.
 We use this property to define the location where EHCache will write the overflown data.

->- defaultCache: It’s a mandatory configuration, it is used when an Object need to be cached and there are no caching regions defined for that.
+>- defaultCache: Itâ€™s a mandatory configuration, it is used when an Object need to be cached and there are no caching regions defined for that.
 For example, timeToLiveSeconds was set to 10, meaning that things will be kept in cache for 10 seconds.

->- cache name=”employee”: We can cache element to define the region (e.g.,
+>- cache name=â€employeeâ€: We can cache element to define the region (e.g.,
-@Cache(usage....., region = "employee") and it’s
+@Cache(usage....., region = "employee") and itâ€™s
 configurations.
 We can define multiple regions and their properties, while defining model beans cache properties, we can also define region with caching strategies.
 The cache properties are easy to understand